top of page

 4. Provides exposure to different modes of cultural consciousness

-5. Empowers children to be agents of change in their communities
+5. Empowers individuals to be agents of change in their communities

-6. Encourages opportunities for novel approaches to centering equity and justice that places the children's lived experiences as expert knowledge from which to build understanding across differences
+6. Encourages opportunities for novel approaches to centering equity and justice that places the individual's lived experiences as expert knowledge from which to build understanding across differences

-8. Cultivate an entire generation of ADK stewards from BIPOC (Black, Indigenous, People of Color) communities across New York State who are invested in the sustainability and longevity of the Park
+7. Cultivate ADK stewards from BIPOC (Black, Indigenous, People of Color) communities across New York State who are invested in the sustainability and longevity of the Park

-9. Provide opportunities for cross-cultural interaction and knowledge-building between peers of NYC & ADK school-aged children
+8. Provide opportunities for cross-cultural interaction and knowledge-building between peers of NYC & ADK children, adults and families

-10. Facilitate teacher/worker exchanges between partnering ADK campsites and recreational organizations and participant schools
+9. Facilitate teacher/worker exchanges between partnering ADK camp hosts and recreational organizations

-12. Supports formation of new collaborations in research and education
+10. Supports formation of new collaborations in education

 Alternative Spring Break